Purple Line (ceasefire line)

-The Purple Line was the ceasefire line between Israel and Syria after the 1967 Six-Day War which serves as the de facto border between the two countries.
+The Purple Line was the ceasefire line between Israel and Syria after the 1967 Six-Day War which serves as the de facto border between the two countries today.
 Following the fall of the Assad regime in 2024, Israel broke the Purple Line during its invasion of Syria.

 History

 Syria gained independence from France in 1946 and on 14 May 1948, the British withdrew from Palestine as Israel declared its independence.
 Syrian forces participated in the 1948 Arab–Israeli War between Arab forces and the newly established State of Israel.
 In 1949, armistice agreements were signed and a provisional border between Syria and Israel was delineated (based on the 1923 international border; see San Remo conference).
 Syrian and Israeli forces clashed on numerous occasions in the spring of 1951.
 The hostilities, which stemmed from Syrian opposition to an Israeli drainage project in the demilitarized zone, ceased on 15 May, after intercession by the United Nations Security Council.